joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/28/opinion/mamdani-netanyahu-stunt-israel.html

 **‘We Are Not Learning Anything’: India’s Gen Z Rage Is a Test for Modi**\
-`As India’s huge youth population surges, the government faces pressure to fix an education system that leaves many ill-prepared for university, let alone for the workplace.`\
+`As India’s huge youth population surges, the government faces pressure to fix an education system that leaves many ill prepared for university, let alone for the workplace.`\
 https://www.nytimes.com/2026/07/28/world/asia/india-education-protests-cockraoch-genz.html

 **Who Does JD Vance Think He Is?**\